kbachir/eng103a-ansible-testing/README.md

 # eng103a ansible sever patching Readme
+This readme is meant to be used alongside another readme which talks more in detail what the playbooks do.

 The aim of this project was to run tests on services using ansible playbooks, if there were issues found with the services the pipeline would automatically trigger a playbook which would fix the issues.
 The status of the services being run can be monitored using Grafana and pulling data from the playbook.
 The diagram below shows the project layout.
+Jenkins is used to automate the patching.
 ![diagram](https://cdn.discordapp.com/attachments/958316995156267068/963098096433262612/unknown.png)
-Jenkins is used to automate the patching.

 ## What is server patching?
 Patching is a process to repair a vulnerability, a flaw that is identified after the release of an application, fix bugs and add new features.